DIY Rat Control Advice

 Treat too little, and you are wasting your time – do too much and you risk environmental damage or lots of wasted cash.

 What you will learn here is a starting place for you to develop your own effective system of control, unique to your circumstances.
 Every environment is different, and each case raises new questions, but this is how we learn.
 The underlying principles of control, though, remain the same, and this is how you get rid of rats in Bristol!

 Getting Rid Of Brown Rats

 Daily Consumption of food varies on availability, but estimates suggest that 28ml of water and 28grams of food is about right for the average rat.
-Foodstuffs commonly chosen vary hugely, yet the most common foods taken include meats, fish and grains.
+The foodstuffs commonly chosen vary hugely, yet the most common foods taken include meats, fish, and grains.
 They are also cannibalistic.